 In addition to building requirements, the law outlines specific installation instructions for maximum safety.
 These include the location and types of acceptable detectors.

-- Detector type: Your detector could be battery-powered with battery monitoring, plug-in with a battery backup, hard-wired with a battery backup, low-voltage with secondary power or a qualified combination of a smoke detector and CO alarm.
-Any detector you purchase should have the endorsement of the Underwriters’ Laboratories or International Approval Service.
+- Detector type: Your detector could be battery-powered with battery monitoring or plug-in with a battery backup.
+It could also be hard-wired with a battery backup, low-voltage with secondary power or a suitable smoke detector and CO alarm combination.
+All sensors should have Underwriters’ Laboratories or International Approval Service endorsement.

 Detector Requirements for Home Sellers